hashicorp/design-system/website/docs/components/accordion/partials/code/component-api.md

 ### Accordion

-The base `Accordion` component serves only as a wrapper to group together one or more `AccordionItem` child components.
+The base `Accordion` component serves only as a wrapper to group together one or more `Accordion::Item` child components.

 <Doc::ComponentApi as |C|>
   <C.Property @name="size" @type="enum" @values={{array "small" "medium" "large" }} @default="medium" />